FinFetChannel/RayTracingMazeCppOlcPge/README.md

 The basic approach is to trace rays of light in the reverse direction, starting from the camera and interacting with the environment, with three basic types of rays:

-* Vision rays - Initial ray that shoots from the camera and returns the coordinates where it has hit something
+* Vision rays - Initial rays that shoots from the camera and returns the coordinates where it has hit something
+* Reflection rays - Secondary rays cast when a vision ray hits a reflective surface, the new direction is the reflection of vision ray in relation to the normal vector of the surface, can have several bounces (reflections inside reflections)
 * Shadow rays - Secondary rays that start where the vision ray has hit something and goes in the direction of the light
-* Reflection rays - Secondary rays cast when a vision ray hits a reflective surface, the new direction is the reflection of vision ray in relation to the normal vector of the surface, can have several bounces (reflections inside reflections)

 ### Maps